nicolasverlhiac/sdk-php/README_EN.md

 * Use the test secret key to switch the SDK to test mode.
 * If account is set to "OAuth and simple", SDK will automatically auth on every request.
   Otherwise, use of `Auth::token()` and `Payname::token()` is required.
+* By default, the SDK will use standard PHP functions for HTTP calls.
+  To use cURL instead, set `Config::USE_CURL` to `true`

 # Examples